 His personal expertise and successful guidance of the research and development program for the XV-15 Tilt Rotor program is in no small part the foundation of the V-22 Osprey, a third type of VTOL aircraft (after the helicopter and jet lift) to attain production status.
 Dr. Carlson retired from the Government in 1995 but continued his professional career serving as an Army Emeritus volunteer and as a Designated Engineering Representative (Structural) for the FAA (since 1952) until his death.

 Dr. Carlson has a Presidential Rank Meritorious Executive Award and received three Army Meritorious Civilian Service Awards.
-An author of 25 technical papers on circular frames, helicopter rotor blade structural analysis, and the application of composite material to rotorcraft structures, he is an Honorary Fellow of the American Helicopter Society and is a recipient of its Alexander Klemin Award for notable achievement in the advancement of rotary-wing aeronautics, its Paul E. Haueter Award for significant contributions to the development of VTOL aircraft other than helicopters and its Alexander Nikolsky Lectureship Award.
-He received Nikolsky Lectureship award for his lecture "Helicopter Performance – Transportation's Latest Chromosome."
+He is an author of 25 technical papers on circular frames, helicopter rotor blade structural analysis, and the application of composite material to rotorcraft structures.
+He is also an Honorary Fellow of the American Helicopter Society and is a recipient of its Alexander Klemin Award for notable achievement in the advancement of rotary-wing aeronautics, it's Paul E. Haueter Award for significant contributions to the development of VTOL aircraft other than helicopters and its Alexander Nikolsky Lectureship Award.
+He received the Nikolsky Lectureship award for his lecture "Helicopter Performance – Transportation's Latest Chromosome."
 He was a Fellow of the American Institute for Aeronautics and Astronautics (AIAA), a Fellow of the British Royal Aeronautical Society, a member of the Swedish Society of Aeronautics and Astronautics, and a member of the National Academy of Engineering.
 He also served with distinction as a member of the original W-76, AIA, Committee on Commercial Aircraft Fatigue Strength Certification, the AIAA Technical Committee for VTOL Aircraft Design, the AHS Technical Council, the AGARD Structures and Materials Panel, and as a three-term appointee to the Congressional Advisory Committee on Aeronautics.

 AHS Update: Vertiflite Fall 2004